Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are three kinds of primary liver cancer:
+There are three types of primary liver cancer:

-• Hepatocellular carcinoma (HCC): This is the most common form of liver cancer, representing nearly all liver cancer cases.
+• Hepatocellular carcinoma (HCC).
+This is the most common form of liver cancer.

-• Intrahepatic cancer (IHC): This is a form of cholangiocarcinoma.
-IHC is cancer in your liver’s bile ducts.
+• Intrahepatic cancer (IHC).
+This is bile duct cancer (cholangiocarcinoma) in your liver.
 It represents about 10% to 20% of all primary liver cancer cases.

-• Angiosarcoma: This type is very rare, representing about 1% of all primary liver cancer cases.
+• Hepatic angiosarcoma.
+This type is very rare.
+It represents about 1% of all primary liver cancer cases.
 This cancer begins in the lining of blood cells in your liver.
 (Angiosarcoma may also affect other organs.)

 Advertisement